It’s the question everyone wonders about. How do you teach an art lesson so every child finishes at the same time?

 Directed Line Drawings

 I love directed line drawings.
 They have many benefits: develop listening skills, enrich vocabulary, teach shapes and relationships, and on and on.
-Students love them as well because they get to learn how to draw something that well, looks like something.
-But of course, they can be a tab bit contrived.
+Students love them too.
+But of course, they can be a bit contrived.
 But everything in moderation, right?

 Here are a few Directed Line Drawings that work really well: